 Reports of lost pets often spike around the Fourth.
 While we hope your four-legged friend stays safe and sound, it’s best to take some precautions.
 Make sure Fido and Fluffy are microchipped and wearing ID tags.
 (Note: GPS tags aren’t a bad idea, either.)

 Is your pet due for an exam?
+Or perhaps you have immediate health concerns during this busy holiday?
+Our Veterinary Critical Care services are available to address any emergencies or urgent health needs your pet may have.
 Contact us, your Germantown, MD animal clinic, anytime!